Dudley Council House: History

 The second part of the new complex was the council house in Priory Road.
 It was built with financial support from Earl of Dudley, who laid the foundation stone in June 1934.
 It was designed by the same architect in a similar style, built with similar materials and was officially opened by the Duke of Kent in December 1935.
 The design involved a near-symmetrical main frontage with 22 bays facing onto Priory Road; the central section of three bays, which slightly projected forward, featured three arches on the ground floor and a balcony and a stained glass mullion window with the town's coat of arms in the tympanum in the central bay on the first floor.
 There were also balconies and stained glass mullion windows in the other bays on the first floor.

 The old police station in Priory Street, which had been designed by Harvey Eginton and completed in 1847, was vacated when the local police service moved to a new building on New Street in 1939, and subsequently converted into additional municipal offices.
 Queen Elizabeth II, accompanied by the Duke of Edinburgh, visited the council house and had lunch with civic leaders on 23 April 1957.
+The assembly hall became a popular concert venue: performers included the band, The Who, in June 1965.

 The council house continued to serve as the headquarters of the local municipal borough council and remained the local seat of government when the enlarged Dudley Metropolitan Borough Council was formed in 1974.
-The assembly hall was renamed Dudley Concert Hall in 2004 but, after it was found that the new name had never really caught on, councillors decided to revert to the name Dudley Town Hall in 2012.
+The assembly hall was renamed Dudley Concert Hall in 2004 but, after it was found that the new name had not been widely adopted, councillors decided to revert to the name Dudley Town Hall in 2012.
 An extensive programme of refurbishment works to the council house costing £4 million was approved by the council in February 2020.